About the Event

 Yes.
 If you are presenting (presider, panelist, paper presenter, respondent, or business meeting presider) in an AAR session, you must be a member of the AAR and registered for the Annual Meeting by July 28.
 If a presenter is not in the field of Religious Studies or Theology, the Program Unit Chair of the session can fill out a registration waiver form.

-How can I contact Program Unit and Seminar Chairs?
+How can I contact Program Unit Chairs?

 There was a misprint in the Online Program Book, who should I contact?